Marianne Williamson Suspends Presidential Campaign

 A politics of conscience is still yet possible.
 And yes….love will prevail.https://t.co/BqTKQFI338— Marianne Williamson (@marwilliamson) January 10, 2020

-Williamson had consistently received low poll numbers and last week the author laid off her entire campaign staff.
+Williamson had consistently received low poll numbers, and last week, the author laid off her entire campaign staff.

-The author and speaker only qualified for the first two Democratic debates this past summer but quickly rose to fame over the internet, becoming the highest searched candidate during the July 30 CNN broadcast and gaining 17,135 new Twitter followers over the next day.
+The author and speaker qualified only for the first two Democratic debates this past summer but quickly rose to fame over the Internet, becoming the most-searched-for candidate during the July 30 CNN broadcast and gaining 17,135 new Twitter followers over the next day.

-Williamson faced scrutiny over past controversial comments about vaccines and mental health, including in a contentious interview on CNN where she was challenged by Anderson Cooper over past comments criticizing the prescribing of anti-depressants, which she later attempted to take back.
+Williamson faced scrutiny over past controversial comments about vaccines and mental health, including in a contentious interview on CNN where she was challenged by Anderson Cooper over past comments criticizing the prescribing of antidepressants, which she later attempted to take back.

-As an author for over 20 years, Williamson's work has been recognized by Oprah Winfrey and featured on the New York Times bestselling list.
+As an author for over 20 years, Williamson's work has been recognized by Oprah Winfrey and featured on The New York Times bestselling list.